pythonindia/inpycon-blog/content/blog/python_month_2016.md

 Thanks for your effort.
 This year we love to help you.
 Please go ahead to PythonExpress web app and request a workshop.
 Our volunteers will get back to you about the tutor.

+You can have a look at upcoming workshops in the [site](https://pythonexpress.in/workshops_upcoming/).
 Have any questions or suggestions?
 Contact us at https://pythonexpress.in/contact/ or join the mailing list http://lists.pssi.org.in/cgi-bin/mailman/listinfo/pythonexpress.